 Goshen County Economic Development Corporation strives to maintain accountability and transparency of the use of the 1/4 cent economic development sales tax funds.

 Collected funds are used for the Progress Programs; Community Enhancement, Capital Matching, and Infrastructure Investment Fund.
-Started in 2011, the overall goal of the Progress Program is to help businesses succeed by making thier properties more attractive to thier customers, and make communities more attractive to potential new businesses, employees, residents and visitors.
+Started in 2011, the overall goal of the Progress Program is to help businesses succeed by making their properties more attractive to their customers, and make communities more attractive to potential new businesses, employees, residents and visitors.
 Since it's inception over $953K has assisted 161 organizations, municipalities and businesses.

 Applications are reviewed quarterly and awards made within 45 days of the due date.
 Applications and supporting materials must be received by noon on the following due dates: